 The lender determines the coverage percentage to be provided for any specified mortgage loan.
-For loans lenders sell to Fannie Mae or Freddie Mac, the coverage percentage must comply with the requirements established by the particular government sponsored enterprise to which the loan is delivered.
+For loans that lenders sell to Fannie Mae or Freddie Mac, the coverage percentage must comply with the requirements established by the particular government sponsored enterprise to which the loan is delivered.

 MGIC's premium rates vary with the coverage percentage and also vary with the perceived risk of a claim on the insured loan.
 As a result, the rates take into account the loan-to-value ratio, whether the loan has fixed or adjustable payments, and the term of the loan.
 For subprime loans, the premium also varies with the borrower's credit score within specified ranges.
 Premium rates cannot be changed after the issuance of coverage.
-Because we believe that over the long term each region of the United States is subject to similar factors affecting risk of loss, MGIC generally uses a national, rather than a regional or local, premium rate policy.
+Based on our experience, we believe that over the long term each region of the United States is subject to similar factors affecting risk of loss, and thus use a national, rather than a regional or local, premium rate policy.

-At June 30, 2000 and December 31, 1999, MGIC Book direct insurance in force was \$151.9 billion and \$147.6 billion, respectively, and direct primary risk in force was \$36.9 billion and \$35.6 billion, respectively.
+At December 31, 2001 and 2000, MGIC Book direct insurance in force was \$183.9 billion and \$160.2 billion, respectively, and direct primary risk in force was \$42.7 billion and \$39.1 billion, respectively.
 The insurance in force is the principal amount of the mortgages at the time they became insured.
 The risk in force is the principal amount of the mortgages at the time they became insured multiplied by the coverage percentages of the mortgages.
 Direct means before giving effect to any reinsurance.